NickJasonHagen/Nscriptv3_lib/readme.md

     property index , objects keep track of the set props, can be obtained as a vector. custom (.njh) object to file outputs and inputs.
 - very light runtime envoirement! absolutely barerust
-- custom written cypher encrytion systems.
+- custom written cypher encrytion system.
 - .njh (ini like) filesystem which has a high coassistance with the class system.
 - TCP / UDP networking functionality.
+- automaticly declaring of CLI arguments $cmdarg1 $cmdarg2 etc

 ## standalone binary
 https://github.com/NickJasonHagen/nscriptv3_bin